Assistance programs Cape Girardeau County.

 For details on some of the resources available, below is but a partial list of how the Salvation Army distributed assistance and grants to residents last year.

-- Funds for rental assistance and security deposits were provided to over 100 of the neediest households in the community in an effort to prevent homelessness and stop evictions.
+- Funds for rental assistance and security deposits are provided each year to some of the neediest households in the community in an effort to prevent homelessness and stop evictions.

-- Assistance for paying for heating and utility bills was provided to help prevent utility shutoffs to over 100 families.
+- Assistance for paying for heating and utility bills was provided to help prevent utility shutoffs.

-- The Salvation Army paid for almost 2,000 nights of free lodging to people who were recently evicted within the community.
+- The Salvation Army tries to provide free lodging to people who were recently evicted within the community.
 Also, those people who were stranded without shelter due to fires and other disasters also received free lodging.

 The resources below are managed by the East Missouri Action Agency, Inc., which can be reached at (573) 431-5191.

 Another agency, Catholic Charities, provides assistance throughout the region.
 A focus of the charity is on providing housing counseling and homeless prevention services to low income and poor families.
 This can include foreclosure counseling and/or emergency rental assistance.
 Other resources available include free food, meals, transportation, and job training.
 For example, the unemployed or people looking for a new position can learn about jobs and other opportunities in both Jackson and throughout Cape Girardeau County Missouri.
-Click more details.
+Click more details SW Missouri Catholic Charities.